A ventricular assist device (VAD) is a mechanical pump that is implanted to help the heart pump blood throughout the body.

 The VAD can be used as a bridge-to-transplant, which means it can help a patient survive until a donor heart becomes available for transplant.
 The device is an excellent option for patients with end-stage heart failure.
 It also can be used as destination therapy, which is an alternative to heart transplant, providing long-term support in patients who are not candidates for transplant.

-Watch Shelley Hall, MD, chief of cardiac transplant and mechanical circulatory support, discuss left ventricular assist devices (LVAD) treatments for advanced heart failure.
+Watch Shelley Hall, MD, chief of cardiac transplant and mechanical circulatory support at Baylor University Medical Center, discuss left ventricular assist devices (LVAD) treatments for advanced heart failure.